 Every skein in the shop is dyed by hand using natural dyes only.
 Dyeing with botanical extracts, leaves, barks and other natural goodies takes a lot of patience and is very unpredictable.
 They never produce fully repeatable results, so every dyelot is unique, which is beautiful and exciting.

 By exhausting dye baths and reusing water as often as possible, we are always trying to keep the process as sustainable as possible and respect the resources we are using.
 Our dyeing process is carefully designed to minimise water and electricity usage, so we have the least impact on our planet possible.

 When the yarn is dyed, we wrap and ship it using only packaging made from recycled materials that can be reused and recycled again.

 Naturally dyed yarns tend to bleed when washing them for the first time.
-Especially darker colours might leave a hue in the washing water, so it is advisable to use a little bit of vinegar when rinsing swatches or blocking knitted garments for the first time.
+Especially darker colours might leave a hue in the washing water.
+When blocking your swatches or knits, always make sure to use a pH neutral detergent without bleach as some naturally dyed yarn can react heavily to pH changes.

 Please also note that our yarns are handdyed, so the results are beautifully unique colours and can not be as solid as commercially dyed products.

 We recommend to alternate skeins when knitting larger garments to avoid colour pooling.
 Some colour variegation in the skeins is perfectly normal when yarn is dyed with natural dyes and for us that is one of the beautiful features of it, making each skein very unique.

 At woollentwine fibrestudio we are using yarns from 100% wool that has not been treated chemically or added any artificial fibres to.
 Natural yarns are prone to felt from temperature changes and agitation.
 Therefore it is recommended to only wash your knitted garments by hand, using a pH-neutral wool wash.
 Always lay them flat to dry.